bangbangcon/bangbangcon.github.io/livestream.md

 </p>

 This is the conference livestream!
-It starts on Saturday, May 9 around 10:30am Eastern.
+It starts on Saturday, May 9 at 10:30am Eastern. <a href="./program" target="_blank">Program</a>.

 <!-- todo: update with sunday livestream link on Sunday night: https://youtu.be/EReoVpb9LJo -->